AhmedLimem/mobile-robot-simulation/README.md

   * Creating a Map // World

 ## Getting Started
-We will run the Rviz simulator of virtual robot urtlebot3 in version of [ROS Noetic Ninjemys](http://wiki.ros.org/noetic "ROS Noetic Ninjemys").
+We will run the Rviz simulator of virtual robot Turtlebot3 in version of [ROS Noetic Ninjemys](http://wiki.ros.org/noetic "ROS Noetic Ninjemys").
 We will test __SLAM (Simultaneous localization and mapping) and autonomous navigation__.
 ### Prerequisites
-We assume you have ROS Noetic installed using Ububtu 20.04.
+We assume you have ROS Noetic installed using Ubuntu 20.04.
 Check which version of ROS you have by running the command:
 ```
 $ ls /opt/ros
 ```